dreamspring/P4_PID_Controller/README.md

 cte = desired point - measured point

 The proportional term P is proportional to the current value of cte.
-In this project, the steer value is adjusted by the controller to keep the car drive along the center line.
+In this project, the steer value is adjusted by the P controller to keep the car drive toward the reference trajectory.
+But P will overshoot and cause oscillations.

 The integral term I accounts for the past value of cte and integrates them over time.
+If there is a residual error after the application of proportional control P, the integral term I seeks to eliminate the bias.

-The differential term D helps to estimate the future trend of the error, based on the current value change.
+The differential term D helps to reduce the oscillations.
+It is effectively seeking to reduce the effect of the error by applying a control influence based on the rate of error change.
+The more rapid the error change, the greater the controlling or dampening effect.

 ## Describe how the final hyperparameters were chosen.